 Genome Industry Special Interest Group (SIG)

-In doing so, one of the key objectives of the Genome Industry SIG is to support integration of the technologies and services developed by the genome industry companies into public healthcare in Finland.
+One of the key objectives of the Genome Industry SIG is to support integration of the technologies and services developed by the genome industry companies into public healthcare in Finland.

 The genome industry along with the larger healthtech industry in Finland is a highly export-driven sector with often extensive international experience and expertise as well as highly qualified personnel.
 The domestic market serves as a strong reference for the companies in their international operation.
-The industry is highly regulated by the EU medical device (MDR) and in vitro diagnostics (IVDR) regulation.

 Genomics is currently going through an AI-revolution.
 AI-tools are needed to process the mass amounts of data being generated by sequencing activities in Finland (e.g. from biobanks) and to extract all the valuable information and knowledge.
 Finland has witnessed a boom in companies which have stepped up to current challenges in genomic research and medicine and are using digital tools to either work with traditional companies or to act as drivers in innovation.
 AI-driven technology is now beginning to generate new products and services to support the advancement of genomic medicine.